hindu-comm/mail_stream_indology/2017/05/Patanjali_in_the_Pur/153__Christophe_Vielle.md

 > Dominik
 >
 >
-> ​--
+> --
-> Professor Dominik Wujastyk​,​
+> Professor Dominik Wujastyk,
-> Singhmar Chair in Classical Indian Society and Polity​,​
+> Singhmar Chair in Classical Indian Society and Polity,
-> Department of History and Classics​,​
+> Department of History and Classics,
-> University of Alberta, Canada​.​
+> University of Alberta, Canada.
-> South Asia at the U of A: ​sas.ualberta.ca​​​
+> South Asia at the U of A: sas.ualberta.ca
 >
 >
 > On 15 May 2017 at 23:00, Ashok Aklujkar via INDOLOGY <indology at list.indology.info> wrote: